The Searchers (band)

 The Searchers were an English rock band formed in Liverpool in 1959.
-Part of the Merseybeat scene, they flourished during the British Invasion of the 1960s, with hits including "Sweets for My Sweet", "Love Potion No. 9", "Sugar and Spice", "Needles and Pins", "Don't Throw Your Love Away", "When You Walk in the Room", "What Have They Done to the Rain" and "Goodbye My Love".
+Part of the Merseybeat scene, they flourished during the British Invasion of the 1960s, with hits including "Sweets for My Sweet", "Love Potion No. 9", "Sugar and Spice", "Needles and Pins", "Don't Throw Your Love Away", "Some Day We're Gonna Love Again", "When You Walk in the Room", "What Have They Done to the Rain", "Goodbye My Love" and "He's Got No Love".
 With the Swinging Blue Jeans, the Searchers tied for being the second group from Liverpool, after the Beatles, to have a hit in the US, when their "Needles and Pins" and the Swinging Blue Jeans' "Hippy Hippy Shake" both reached the Hot 100 on 7 March 1964.

-In June 2025, The Searchers played Glastonbury Festival for the first time as the band's "final show ever" after 68 years of performing.
+In June 2025, the Searchers played their "final show ever" at the Glastonbury Festival.

 Band history

 Origins

-Founded as a skiffle group in Liverpool in 1959 by guitarist John McNally and guitarist/singer Mike Pender, the band took their name from the 1956 John Ford western film The Searchers.
+The band was founded as a skiffle group in Liverpool in 1959 by guitarist John McNally and guitarist/singer Mike Pender, and took their name from the 1956 John Ford western film The Searchers.

-The band grew out of an earlier skiffle group called The Army Generations formed by McNally in 1955, with his friends Ron Woodbridge on vocals and guitar, Tony West on bass and Joe Kennedy on drums.
+The band grew out of an earlier skiffle group called the Army Generations formed by McNally in 1955, with his friends Ron Woodbridge on vocals and guitar, Tony West on bass and Joe Kennedy on drums.
 In March 1957, they were joined by guitarist Brian Dolan.
-In 1959, The Army Generations changed their name to The Searchers.
+In 1959, the Army Generations changed their name to the Searchers.
 When Woodbridge, West and Dolan all lost interest, McNally and Kennedy were joined by Pender and lead singer/bassist Tony Jackson, with the new line-up initially playing gigs as "Tony and the Searchers".